gro-intelligence/api-client/docs/faq.rst

 ----------------------------------------------------------------------------------------------------

 start_date and end_date specify a time interval.
-When retrieving a series, it is interpreted *inclusively* i.e. it will includes points that are fully or partially in the desired interval.
-Thus if the start and end dates selected are March 15 to May 15, and the data happens to be monthly on calendar months, it will include points for [Mar 1, Mar 31], [Feb 1, April 30], [May 1, May 31].
+When retrieving a series, it is interpreted *inclusively* i.e. it will include points that are fully or partially in the desired interval.
+Thus if the start and end dates selected are March 15 to May 15, and the data happens to be monthly on calendar months, it will include points for [Mar 1, Mar 31], [Apr 1, Apr 30], [May 1, May 31].
 Mathematically, this can be summarized as all points such that "point_end_date >= series_start_date and point_start_date <= series_end_date.”